Chai cafes woo coffee fans in urban India

 "People were grateful that we were giving them a clean glass of chai in an affordable and very hygienic setting," said Bijral, who says he sold his millionth cup of tea in January and is set to open an outlet in New Delhi next month.

 Ankit Bohra also ventured into the tea business last year, after submitting tea cafes as a business idea while an MBA student in Mumbai.
-He subsequently put the idea into practice by founding Tapri, a shop in the western city of Jaipur that sells 40 kinds of tea.
+He subsequently put the idea into practice by founding Tapri, a shop in Jaipur that sells 40 kinds of tea.

 "Consumers are looking for a change," he said.
 "They have been having coffee at coffee shops for so long, that they were yearning for a new concept."